A visual introduction to information theory: Core quantities: information, entropy, and mutual information

-By taking a probability-weighted average of the point-wise mutual information over all possibilities, we arrive at the \textbf{mutual information}, which represents the average amount of information provided from the outcome of one random event that is relevant to another.
-Mathematically:
+The \textbf{mutual information} is the probability-weighted average of point-wise mutual information over all outcomes.
+It represents how much one random event's outcome typically tells us about another:

-Just as in \textbf{Figure \ref{what_is_information}}, when one bit of information meant we could rule out half of the probability mass, for each bit of mutual information between $\xrv$ and $\yrv$, we can eliminate half of the probability mass of one random event after observing the outcome of the other.
-This is most easily seen if all outcomes are equally probable, because in this case eliminating half of the probability mass corresponds to eliminating half of the outcomes.
+Just as in \textbf{Figure \ref{what_is_information}}, where one bit of information meant ruling out half of the probability mass, on average, each bit of mutual information between $\xrv$ and $\yrv$ lets us eliminate half of the probability mass of one event after observing the other.
+This is most easily seen when all outcomes are equally probable, because then eliminating half the probability mass corresponds to eliminating half the outcomes.

-\textbf{Figure \ref{what_is_mi}} shows three different scenarios with different amounts of mutual information, and four different ways of visualizing the relationships between the two variables.
-When $I(\xrv; \yrv) = 0$ bits, observing the object's shape does not allow us to eliminate any possibilities of the object's color.
-A mutual information of 0 between two random variables is equivalent to those two random variables being independent.
-Alternatively, when $I(\xrv; \yrv) = 1$ bit, after observing the shape only, we can eliminate two of the four possible colors.
-Finally, when $I(\xrv; \yrv) = 2$, we can eliminate 3 of the four possible colors and know exactly what color it is.
-In this case, we have gained all 2 bits of information that were present in $\xrv$.
+\textbf{Figure \ref{what_is_mi}} illustrates three scenarios with varying amounts of mutual information.
+When $I(\xrv; \yrv) = 0$ bits, observing the object's shape does not allow us to eliminate any possible colors.
+When $I(\xrv; \yrv) = 1$ bit, we can eliminate two of the four possible colors.
+When $I(\xrv; \yrv) = 2$ bits, we can eliminate 3 of the four possible colors and know exactly what color it is, having gained all 2 bits of information in $\xrv$.

 Since we can at most gain 2 bits from observing 1 of 4 possible shapes (i.e. $\maxentropy(\mathcal{Y}) = 2$), if there were more than 2 bits of information in $\xrv$, we wouldn't be able to determine color exactly.
 For example, if there were 8 possible colors that were all equally probable, we could not uniquely identify all possibilities based on 4 possible shapes.